raktim00/DevOps_Home_Work/README.md

 ![Developer_job_1](Screenshots/Developer1.png)

  * Here also same concept only difference is here we select the Remote Trigger in Build Trigger cause using this we can trigger this job to work remotely as soon as we commit and push in our local git.
 Plus one thing here we are saving the files in Developer folder.
+Here is the command used in the execute shell of Developer : https://github.com/raktim00/DevOps_Home_Work/blob/master/Developer_execute_shell_code

 ![Developer_job_2](Screenshots/Developer2.png)

 ### 6. Creating the Developer Deployment Job in Jenkins :

  * Exactly same concept as previous cause we want the same environment as like Production Deployment.
 Only difference is here we changed the "Build after other project build" option to 'developer' and a little bit of change in build execute cell to start a new container.
+Here is the command used in the execute shell of Developer Deployment : https://github.com/raktim00/DevOps_Home_Work/blob/master/Developer_Deploy_Execute_shell_code

 ![Developer_deployment](Screenshots/Dev_deploy.png)